Privacy Notice

 The Trust may sometimes use service providers who process information in other countries, both within and outside the European Economic Area (EEA).
 Because of this it may sometimes be necessary for personal data to be transferred overseas.
 However, before any transfer is made CPFT will make sure that appropriate safeguards are in place so that the transfer of the data, its processing, storage and retention are securely controlled and in full compliance with the requirements of the GDPR.

 We may also share information about you and your care with other NHS organisations responsible for the organisation and funding of health and social care, for example Integrated Care Board (ICB) and their Commissioning Support Units (CSUs).
 If we must share information about you, we will remove your personal details when possible.
+There are occasions where the Trust is required by law to share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 There may also be situations where we are under a duty to share your information, due to a legal requirement.
-This includes, but is not limited to, disclosure under a court order, sharing with the Care Quality Commission for inspection purposes, other public bodies (e.g. HMRC for the misuse of public funds in order to prevent and detect fraud), the police for the prevention or detection of crime or where there is an overriding public interest to prevent abuse or serious harm.
-(For some of these purposes it also applies to patients who are discharged from the Trust).
+This includes, but is not limited to, disclosure under a court order, sharing with the Care Quality Commission for inspection purposes, other public bodies (for example, HMRC for the misuse of public funds in order to prevent and detect fraud), the police for the prevention or detection of crime or where there is an overriding public interest to prevent abuse or serious harm.
+(For some of these purposes it also applies to patients who are discharged from the Trust.)

-Unless there are exceptional circumstances, under the common law duty of confidentiality (https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/200146/Confidentiality_-_NHS_Code_of_Practice.pdf) we will not disclose any information to third parties which can be used to identify you without your consent.
+Unless there are exceptional circumstances, under the common law duty of confidentiality we will not disclose any information to third parties which can be used to identify you without your consent.

 We may provide information to non-NHS partner organisations that act as ‘data processors’ and with whom we have binding confidentiality agreements to carry out an agreed service for the Trust.
 In these circumstances we will have a robust agreement with them for this purpose.